 Horse Cave is a very small city located in the state of Kentucky.
 With a population of 2,246 people and just one neighborhood, Horse Cave is the 184th largest community in Kentucky.

-Horse Cave is a blue-collar town, with 45.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Horse Cave is generally considered to be a blue-collar town.
+45.36% of the Horse Cave workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Horse Cave is a city of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Horse Cave who work in office and administrative support (13.80%), management occupations (7.92%), and healthcare (7.38%).

-Being a small city, Horse Cave does not have a public transit system used by locals to get to and from work.
+Horse Cave is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Horse Cave has a very low overall level of education: only 9.00% of people over 25 hold a 4-year college degree or higher.